Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Experimental Methodology

 \subsubsection{Speed-up Evaluation (RQ4)}

 This experiment compares the time performance of our approach -- adopting the ASL-2nd landmark selection strategy -- with \cite{alves2024enhancing}.
-While their method relies on OpenPose \citep{cao2019openpose} to extract the signer's landmarks, our approach employs MediaPipe \citep{lugaresi2019mediapipe} for faster landmark extraction.
-For this evaluation, the video ``02AlunoSinalizador08-5.mp4'' from the \textsc{MINDS-Libras} dataset was selected, as its length (139 frames) is representative of the dataset's average of 139.41 frames.
+While they rely on OpenPose \cite{cao2019openpose} to extract landmarks, our approach employs MediaPipe \cite{lugaresi2019mediapipe} for faster landmark extraction.
+The shortest, average-length, and longest videos of each dataset were processed five times for timing evaluation.
+In each run, 20 inference sessions with random data were executed to mitigate GPU warm-up effects.
 Landmark extraction, the most time-consuming procedure, was measured for both approaches.
-Model inference was measured only for \cite{alves2024enhancing}, as the time difference was negligible.
+Model inference was measured only for \cite{alves2024enhancing} since the same CNN model is employed in both cases.